The President’s Malaria Initiative and Other U.S. Government Global Malaria Efforts

 Malaria is one of the world’s most common and serious tropical diseases, with about half the world’s population at risk of being infected with malaria.
 Although preventable and treatable, malaria causes significant morbidity and mortality, with the greatest numbers of cases and deaths in resource-poor regions and among young children.2

 Today global malaria activities are focused on sustaining, improving, and expanding efforts to control the disease.
-Still, progress has stalled in many countries recently, and many challenges continue to complicate malaria control efforts in countries with ongoing malaria transmission, including poverty, poor sanitation, weak health systems, limited disease surveillance capabilities, natural disasters, armed conflict, migration, climate change, and the presence of counterfeit and/or sub-standard antimalarial drugs, and a decline in the effectiveness of core malaria control tools, such as insecticide treated nets.7 COVID-19 has further complicated malaria efforts, with some countries experiencing disruptions in malaria control services, including mosquito net distribution campaigns, delays in treatment, and disruptions in the supply chain of malaria health commodities.8 In April 2022, the Global Fund reported that malaria cases and deaths had risen, due primarily to stalled funding and disruptions from the COVID-19 pandemic.9 However, efforts to mitigate these impacts have seen progress, with the Global Fund reporting in September 2022 that programs had recovered from declines.10
+Still, the rate of progress has stalled in some countries recently, and many challenges continue to complicate malaria control efforts in countries with ongoing malaria transmission, including poverty, poor sanitation, weak health systems, limited disease surveillance capabilities, natural disasters, armed conflict, migration, climate change, the presence of counterfeit and/or sub-standard antimalarial drugs, and a decline in the effectiveness of core malaria control tools, such as insecticide treated nets.7 COVID-19 further complicated malaria efforts, with some countries experiencing disruptions in malaria control services, including mosquito net distribution campaigns, delays in treatment, and disruptions in the supply chain of malaria health commodities.8 In April 2022, the Global Fund reported that malaria cases and deaths had risen, due primarily to stalled funding and disruptions from the COVID-19 pandemic.9 However, efforts to mitigate these impacts have seen progress, with the Global Fund reporting in September 2022 that programs had recovered from declines.10

 Morbidity and Mortality11

-- WHO estimates that there were approximately 241 million cases of malaria and 627,000 deaths, mostly among children under the age of five, in 2020.
-Overall, substantial scale-up of malaria interventions over the past decade helped reduce the malaria case incidence and death rates by 31% and 57%, respectively, between 2000 and 2019, though the incidence and death rates have seen a slowing annual rate of decline in recent years.
+- WHO estimates that there were approximately 247 million cases of malaria and 619,000 deaths, mostly among children under the age of five, in 2021.
+Overall, substantial scale-up of malaria interventions helped reduce the malaria case incidence and death rates by 30% and 53%, respectively, between 2000 and 2019.
 Increases in incidence and death rates in 2020 were associated with service disruptions due to the COVID-19 pandemic.
 In 2021, incidence rates remained the same, while mortality rates slightly decreased.

 - Multidrug-resistant malaria is a widespread and recurring problem, and while highly-effective artemisinin-based combination therapies (ACTs) have been introduced to treat drug-resistant strains, evidence suggests ACT resistance is occurring in parts of Asia and Africa.12 Resistance to insecticides has emerged as a problem in Africa, the Americas, Eastern Mediterranean, South-East Asia, and the Western Pacific.

 - Certain groups, particularly pregnant women and children, are more vulnerable.
-Making up 77% of all malaria deaths, children under five are especially at-risk of malaria infection, because they lack developed immune systems to protect against the disease.
+Making up 80% of all malaria deaths in the Africa region, children under five are especially at-risk of malaria infection, because they lack developed immune systems to protect against the disease.
 Other high-risk groups include people living with HIV/AIDS, travelers, refugees, displaced persons, and migrant workers entering endemic areas.